 AMY GOODMAN: An extraordinary term for kidnapping.
 Arrivalstheplay.com is the website, if people want to get information.

-Thirty seconds on the issue of Khaled El-Masri.
-I wanted to ask you about the latest information, the latest court decision on Khaled El-Masri.
+Thirty seconds on the issue of Khalid El-Masri.
+I wanted to ask you about the latest information, the latest court decision on Khalid El-Masri.

 AMY GOODMAN: Maher Arar’s case also now on appeal.

 AMY GOODMAN: We’ll see what happens.
 Well, I want to thank you, Steven Watt, for joining us, of the ACLU, as well as Michael Gabriel Goodfriend, acting in Arrivals at the Bank Street Theatre.